Improving Action Quality Assessment using Weighted Aggregation: Experiments

+The ground truth scores provided in the MTL-AQA \cite{WhatandHow} are taken from expert Olympic judges during a live broadcast of events.
+7 judges independently score the athlete's performance on a scale of 0 (completely failed) to 10 (excellent).
+The 3 median scores are then added together and multiplied with a pre-determined difficulty degree to obtain the final score.
+This final score is the one provided in the ``True Score'' column of Table \ref{tab:qualitative}.
+Our various pipelines attempt to predict this final score from the input performance video.

-\textbf{Comparison with the state of the art:}
+\subsubsection{Comparison with the state of the art:}

-In Table \ref{tab:compare_SOTA}, we compare our best performing models of each depth with previous state-of-the-art works on the MTL-AQA dataset.
-We can see that our ResNet34(2+1)D processing 32 frame clips with WD as aggregation scheme outperforms all previous works in the literature.
+In Table \ref{tab:compare_SOTA}, we compare our best performing models of each depth with previous works on the MTL-AQA dataset.
+For comparison, we combined C3D architecture with WD to test the result.
+For the C3D-WD model, 16 frame clips were used.
+The C3D portion of the model was initialized with Sports-1M\cite{sports1M} pretrained weights.
+We include this result in Table \ref{tab:compare_SOTA} as well.
+We can see that our (2+1)D ResNet-34 (32 frame)- WD outperforms all previous works in the literature.
 This shows the effectiveness of our approach.

-If we further look at the results in Table \ref{tab:performance_resnets} and compare with Table \ref{tab:compare_SOTA}, we see that 34 layer ResNets based pipelines achieve performance comparable to the SOTA when trained on the AQA-MTL dataset.
-The 50 layer ResNets perform somewhat worse and the 101 layer ResNets overfit and perform poorly.

-Again, comparing Table \ref{tab:clip_comparisom} with Table \ref{tab:compare_SOTA}, we can see that 34 layer (2+1)D ResNets processing 8 frame clips perform worse than some C3D based models, even after having the advantage of depth over C3D networks.
-16 frame models perform comparable to the best C3D based approaches, however, are beaten by I3D based approaches.
-The 32 frame clip processing models clearly outperform all previous works.
-Hence it can be argued, based on the data already available in MTL-AQA dataset, processing more frames per clip and focusing on improving the aggregation techniques can lead to better performance than going deeper with convolutions.
+We can further see that 3D ResNet-50 (16 frame) obtains results comparable to the SOTA.
+However, the ResNet-101 based approach overfits the dataset and hence performs poorly.